-The recently introduced Critical Skills subjects (optional for first year students) aim to provide a foundation for skills that the University regards as critical for a university education and that every university graduate should have and are also valued by employers.
+The Critical Skills subjects (optional for first year students) aim to provide a foundation for skills that the University regards as critical for a university education and that every university graduate should have and are also valued by employers.
 Such skills are dealing with complex arguments, evaluating evidence and making balanced judgments, communicating ideas clearly both verbally and in writing.
 Because these skills are so important, both in university and beyond, the University offers a specially designed subject for first-year students in critical skills to aid the transition to third level while at the same time complementing and supporting disciplinary learning.

 There are documented procedures for deciding on applications from students who may have commenced in another university and later wish to transfer to Maynooth.
 There are also documented procedures for deciding on exemptions that may be applicable to students with relevant prior learning.
+Students, already registered in the University and depending on their initial programme of study, are provided a range of options to transfer internally from their first year programme.
+This provides students with greater choice in determining the final pathway of their studies.